SunnySummit/PLUMGEN/README.txt

 	-IMPORT and merge multiple biome mods.
 	-Bulk replace OR multiply flora traits (scale, density, etc).
 	-Auto-rename and auto-add biomes to sub-biomes (for spawning).
-	-EXPORT to directly to PAK, EXML, MBIN, and LUA (AMUMSS optional).
+	-EXPORT directly to PAK, EXML, MBIN, and LUA (AMUMSS optional).
 	-"LUA-ize" or remix almost any biome mod.
 	-Save and share individual biomes (JSON files).
 	-Validates all input and data = very stable mods.